ICube-Robotics/acados_solver_ros2/acados_solver_ros2/sphinx/example_application/ocp_model.rst

     ...

-At this point, the OCP is fully defined and can be solved using the Acados solver.
+All done, at this point, the OCP is fully defined and can be used in Python applications (see `AcadosOcpSolver <https://docs.acados.org/python_interface/index.html#acados_template.acados_ocp_solver.AcadosOcpSolver>`_).

 The full code can be found in the `export_acados_solver_plugin.py` file in the `example_acados_controller/script` directory of the `acados_solver_ros2_examples` repository.